ginevmoore/mapscripts/README.md

 # mapscripts
 Python scripts that call GMT and GDAL to make base maps for geoscience research

-To see arguments required for any script, run: :$ python [scriptname].py -h"
+To see arguments required for any script, from the command line run: "python [scriptname].py -h"

 All scripts will return a list of required and optional arguments, along with examples in some cases of how they have been run in the past.